apache/nuttx/Documentation/platforms/risc-v/esp32h2/index.rst

 ==================
-Espressif ESP32-C6
+Espressif ESP32-H2
 ==================

-The ESP32-C6 is an ultra-low-power and highly integrated SoC with a RISC-V core and supports 2.4 GHz Wi-Fi 6, Bluetooth 5 (LE) and the 802.15.4 protocol.
+The ESP32-H2 is an ultra-low-power and highly integrated SoC with a RISC-V core and supports 2.4 GHz transceiver, Bluetooth 5 (LE) and the 802.15.4 protocol.

 * Address Space
-  - 800 KB of internal memory address space accessed from the instruction bus
+  - 452 KB of internal memory address space accessed from the instruction bus
-  - 560 KB of internal memory address space accessed from the data bus
+  - 452 KB of internal memory address space accessed from the data bus
-  - 1016 KB of peripheral address space
+  - 832 KB of peripheral address space
-  - 8 MB of external memory virtual address space accessed from the instruction bus
+  - 16 MB of external memory virtual address space accessed from the instruction bus
-  - 8 MB of external memory virtual address space accessed from the data bus
+  - 16 MB of external memory virtual address space accessed from the data bus
-  - 480 KB of internal DMA address space
+  - 260 KB of internal DMA address space
 * Internal Memory
-  - 320 KB ROM
+  - 128 KB ROM
-  - 512 KB SRAM (16 KB can be configured as Cache)
+  - 320 KB SRAM (16 KB can be configured as Cache)
-  - 16 KB of SRAM in RTC
+  - 4 KB of SRAM in RTC
 * External Memory
   - Up to 16 MB of external flash
 * Peripherals
-  - 35 peripherals
+  - Multiple peripherals
 * GDMA
   - 7 modules are capable of DMA operations.

-ESP32-C6 Toolchain
+ESP32-H2 Toolchain
 ==================

-A generic RISC-V toolchain can be used to build ESP32-C6 projects.
+A generic RISC-V toolchain can be used to build ESP32-H2 projects.
 It's recommended to use the same toolchain used by NuttX CI.
 Please refer to the Docker `container <https://github.com/apache/nuttx/tree/master/tools/ci/docker/linux/Dockerfile>`_ and check for the current compiler version being used.
 For instance: